deconf/Analytics-Insights/readme.txt

 = How can I suggest a new feature, contribute or report a bug? =

-You can submit pull requests, feature requests, translations or bug reports on [our GitHub repository](https://github.com/deconf/Google-Analytics-Dashboard-for-WP).
+You can submit pull requests, feature requests and bug reports on [our GitHub repository](https://github.com/deconf/Google-Analytics-Dashboard-for-WP).

 = Documentation, Tutorials and FAQ =